 Always a nice atmosphere for a beer on the street.
 For the after hours, Duna Beach Bar on Meia Praia is the place to be.
 Grab one of the transfers provided or a taxi and dance until the sunrise by a pool on the beach to the beat of local DJs.

-Lagos is well accessible with public transport, such as bus and train.
+The city is well accessible with public transport, such as bus and train.
 We recommend to hire a car or arrange your transport with a transfers provider.
-Our favorite transfer company is SA trasfers, they arrange airport transfers and transfers to the best activities in the Algarve.